marty777/ponderthis/2024/05/README.md

     1 0 0 0 0 1 1
     0 1 0 0 1 1 0

 Importantly, all possible arrangements of lines and points in finite projective planes of orders $N = 2, 3, 4, 5, 7, 8$ are each known to be *isomorphic* to each other.
 Thanks to this isomorphism, all possible incidence matrices that describe a finite projective plane of order 2 can be found by re-ordering the rows and columns of this incidence matrix.
-The same principal applies to incidence matrices for any other finite projective plane of the above orders.
+The same principle applies to incidence matrices for any other finite projective plane of the above orders.

 For a deck of cards, the same set of cards arranged in a different order is still the same deck, so row order can be ignored when determining the number of distinct decks.
 Symbol order is  a different matter, since rearranging which symbols are incident with cards may produce distinct decks.
 There are $(N^2 + N + 1)!$ ways to permute the columns of the incidence matrix, which makes directly enumerating the distinct resulting decks impractical for $N = 4$ and $N = 8$.